Updated April 27, 2026

 Our guests were pretty creative with their Titanic costumes...so I was glad we'd scheduled a costume contest.

-We awarded them an actual piece of coal off of the real Titanic.
+We awarded our 1st place winners an actual piece of coal off of the real Titanic.

 Our second place runners up got an hourglass containing coal recovered off the Titanic.